tensorflow/docs/site/en/api_docs/python/tf/one_hot.md

   depth x batch x features if axis == 0
 ```

-If `indices` is a RaggedTensor, the 'axis' argument must be positive and refer
-to a non-ragged axis.
-The output will be equivalent to applying 'one_hot' on
-the values of the RaggedTensor, and creating a new RaggedTensor from the
-result.

 If `dtype` is not provided, it will attempt to assume the data type of
 `on_value` or `off_value`, if one or both are passed in.
 If none of
 `on_value`, `off_value`, or `dtype` are provided, `dtype` will default to the